blakegearin/old-school-youtube-player/README.md

 ### Maintenance

 This was built with long-term maintenance in mind.
+All assets are locally stored to avoid external dependencies.

 Unlike other solutions, this does not rely on JavaScript and **should continue to work** after YouTube removes the old player entirely.
-All assets are locally stored to avoid external dependencies.
+However, if YouTube makes significant changes to their player, like deprecating or combining elements, this userstyle does aim to fill those gaps.
+So it will not be a perfect recreation forever, but it will retain the same look and feel as long as possible within the given constraints of CSS.

 ## Background

-In 2025, YouTube began A/B testing new designs for their player.
-In October, YouTube began a [full rollout](https://support.google.com/youtube/thread/380540176) with no option to revert.
+In 2025, YouTube began A/B testing new updates for their player to better support AR/VR devices.
+In October, YouTube began a [full rollout](https://support.google.com/youtube/thread/380540176) with no visual option to revert.

 ## Credit